Epic Guide to Big Cypress National Preserve in Southern Florida including things to do, wildlife, scenic drives, camping, and so much more.

 One of the best ways to experience Big Cypress National Preserve is by driving along the historic backcountry Loop Road.

-This 27-mile unpaved route was once used by a pioneer community determined to stay away from civilization, but today the road is a scenic route that leads through pine forests, dwarf cypress trees groves, and hemlock hammocks.
+This 27-mile unpaved route was once used by a pioneer community determined to stay away from civilization, but today the road is a scenic route that leads through pine forests, dwarf cypress tree groves, and hemlock hammocks.

 You’ll be able to peep views of the swamp as you cross over bridges, and you’ll likely spot alligators and wading birds making their way to the water.